Oakland Arcana: Awakening

 880 to the convention center.
 Hell, whatever it was, it’d run right past the police station.

-I broke into a trot, threading through pedestrians that had no idea things were getting real weird just a couple blocks over.
+I broke into a trot, threading through pedestrians who had no idea things were getting real weird just a couple blocks over.
 I cut over to Broadway, then stopped at the corner of 9th.
 Was it still in the parking lot near Washington?

 I texted Kathleen back.
 Thanks.
 I’m near it, trying to get a look.
 Keep sending me anything about location or what the police are doing.